petepm/Slundge/lyrics.md

 Continuum
 No trace where it started from
 All in one
-Seeks to be discrete though
+Wants to be discrete though
 We're all caught in the flow
 Dread to be a domestique

 Fall down the cascade
 Hierarchically afraid
-Streamlined
+Streamline
-Though blind
+Lone mind
 Try to control
 One's role
 Can't be heaven with perfect souls